Man Dies of Infection After Colonoscopy, Widow Claims

 Had the doctors done their jobs, Whitaker says, he husband would still be alive.

-She seeks $27.15 million in damages for medical malpractice, wrongful death, and willful and wanton misconduct.
+She seeks $27.15 million for medical malpractice, wrongful death, and willful and wanton misconduct.

 Whitaker is represented by Robert Hall with Hall & Sethi of Reston.